 Before you start

-- You need an SSL certificate from your web filter provider.
+- You need an TLS or SSL certificate from your web filter provider.
 Check with your provider to get the certificate.
 DER-encoded certificates are not supported.
 Chrome devices only accept PEM format.
 For popular providers, see Configure Chrome devices with Zscaler and how to configure Chromebooks with Barracuda.

 - Server Name Indication (SNI) is not currently supported.
 However, there is an open request for this feature.